yannickl/CCControlExtension/CCControlExtensionExamples/README.md

 ![CCControlButton](http://github.com/YannickL/CCControlExtension/raw/master/screenshots/button.png)

 CCControlButton provides a convenient way to create buttons with Cocos2D.
 A control button is compound of a title label and a background sprite.
-(More information here: http://yannickloriot.com/2011/12/create-buttons-in-cocos2d-by-using-cccontrolbutton/)
+You can set it to a predetermined size, to a variable size to fit to the title size etc. (More information here: http://yannickloriot.com/2011/12/create-buttons-in-cocos2d-by-using-cccontrolbutton/)

  * CCControlSlider:

 ![CCControlSlider](http://github.com/YannickL/CCControlExtension/raw/master/screenshots/slider.png)

 CCControlSlider is an already made slider (but customizable) control for Cocos2D for iPhone.
+It allow you to configure its range value.
 (More information here: http://yannickloriot.com/2011/08/use-cccontrol-to-create-a-slider-with-cocos2d-for-iphone/)

  * CCControlColourPicker:

 ![CCControlColourPicker](http://github.com/YannickL/CCControlExtension/raw/master/screenshots/colorpicker.png)

 CCControlColourPicker is an already made colour picker for Cocos2D for iPhone.
+It's a very useful control tool to preview and test color values.

 Forthcoming
 =====================